shivamlahoria/shivamlahoria/README.md

 - 👋 Hi, I’m @shivamlahoria.
-I'm a programmer.
+I'm a research scholar, programmer.
 In my spare time I love to explore about music.
 I am a guitarist.
 - I have a work experience in analyst field.
 - 👀 I’m interested in ... web development and learning about new technologies
-- 🌱 I’m currently learning ... back end development, react.js
+- 🌱 I’m currently learning ... python, back end development, react.js
 - 💞️ I’m looking to collaborate on ... new projects, you can check my projects on https://github.com/shivamlahoria
 - 📫 How to reach me ... email Id: shivamlahoria8@gmail.com
 - LinkedIn Profile : www.linkedin.com/in/shivam-lahoriavras